 People are always asking how long the IRS can wait from the time you file your return to conduct an audit of your income and expenses.
 The simple, most definitive answer is "it all depends," so let's take a look at the rules.

 The first exception involves a situation where a taxpayer, or a husband and wife on a joint return, fail to report 25% of their correct gross income.
-If the IRS can prove that such an amount of income was omitted, then a six year period – running from the time the return was filed – applies.
+If the IRS can prove that such an amount of income was omitted, then a six-year period – running from the time the return was filed – applies.
 Fortunately, merely overstating deductions, or being unable to prove up the expenses that are deducted, does not in most instances constitute an "omission" from income.
-If you're in a business, and if you overstate or claim too many or too large an amount of cost of goods sold, that could constitute an omission of gross income.
-Likewise, in tax shelter cases, the IRS is presently taking the position that overstating a basis of an asset which is sold, so that either the amount of gain is reduced or an excessive amount of loss is produced, can also constitute an “omission of income.”
+If you're in a business, and if you overstate or claim too many or too large an amount of cost of goods sold, that could result in an omission of gross income.
+In tax shelter cases, the IRS has taken the position that overstating a basis of an asset which is sold, so that either the amount of gain is reduced or an excessive amount of loss is produced, can also constitute an “omission of income,” but the Courts have rejected this theory.
 Keep in mind that the IRS must "prove" the omission, and that one's good faith has nothing to do with whether this exception applies.

 There is one other exception, and it relates only to people involved in what's called a "TEFRA partnership."
 Since 1982, certain partnerships are subject to the unified audit and litigation procedures that were made a part of the Tax Equity and Fiscal Responsibility Act of 1982, and they provide that in the case of an audit of such an entity, a separate period of limitations may apply to the examination of that entity, and such a period would also extend the limitations period for the IRS to make an adjustment to the member's returns, but only with respect to adjustments relating to that entity.